Hungry for Human Contact

 During the first lockdown, Dagmara Bilon had a dream about Corona, a female Vampire who has come to seek revenge on humans.
 Sitting with magnified feelings of loneliness, deprived of human contact, Bilon took this rare opportunity to explore the digital landscape of online dating and joined Tinder as the personification of Corona the Vampire.

-The diverse conversations with various individuals seek to investigate and give insight into people’s circumstances during the time of the pandemic, the human condition of loneliness, desire, fantasies and Coron's attempt to pull her matches into creative interventions...
+‘Hungry for Human Contact’-is a social art experrimeny, that documents Tinder chats between Corona the Vampire and her Tinder matches that include straight men, bi-women and gender fluid identities.
+The diverse conversations with various individuals seek to investigate and give insight into people’s current circumstance during the time of the pandemic, the human condition of loneliness, desire, phantasies and experiment with creative interventions and try to have some fun.

 Hungry for Human Contact Exhibition